newmen93/termux-ndk/README.md

 ## FAQ

-* I don't compile the Linux-aarch64 version only for Android but you can try to compile it for Linux, it is actually very simple.
+* I don't compile the Linux-aarch64 version only for Android</br>
+but you can try to compile it for Linux, it is actually very simple.